Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/02-AutoLayout/README.md

 ## Size Classes - Extra topic (optional)

+This topic is not covered in class.
+It's an approach that's used less and less every time and it's not widely used in industry.
+It doesn't hurt to know what it is so you can reference the following content.

-Are traits that are automatically assigned to content areas based on their size.
+Size Classes  are traits that are automatically assigned to content areas based on their size.

 The system defines two size classes:
  - **regular** - denotes a bigger space